DARTMOUTH MIDDLE SCHOOL DRAMA

 What are callbacks?
 Callbacks are available to actors that we need another look at.
 We may ask to hear your voice again, or listen to you read from the script or see how you look with others onstage.
 YOU CAN STILL BE CAST IN THE MUSICAL WITHOUT BEING CALLED BACK!
 We will post and announce callbacks at the end of Wednesday’s audition.

 When are rehearsals?
 Rehearsals generally scheduled at DMS Monday - Friday.
-Most (but not all) rehearsals run from 3:00 - 5:00.
+Most rehearsals generally run from 3:00 - 5:00, but there are exceptions.
 Rehearsal schedules will be available in advance.
 Not all parts rehearse on all days; the schedule will vary.
 Please read your schedules carefully!
 Unexcused absences and/or chronic misbehavior at rehearsals will result in removal from the cast!

 How do I get home after rehearsals?
 Students will be responsible for arranging their own rides home.
 “No ride home” is no excuse for missing a rehearsal!
 Carpooling in strongly encouraged.